gegian22/latin101portfolio/translation3.md

 C. Translation

-Erechtheus, Pandion's son, has four daughters. (**What tense is *habuit*?**)
+Erechtheus, Pandion's son, had four daughters.
  At that time, Eumolpus, Neptune's son, came to attack Athens.
  Neptune, was angry because his son Erechtheus was killed.
-He said, "Erectheus' daughter will be sacrficed". (**Neptune's statement is not a future tense promise.
-What does the gerundive + "to be" express?"**)
+ Neptune said, "Erectheus' daughter is offered"
- Thus, Chthonia, his only daughter, will be sacrificed. (**What tense is the verb here**?)
+ Thus, Chthonia, his only daughter, was sacrificed.
- The other, Erechtheus, killed himself by lightning strike. (**What voice is the verb here?**)
+ The other, Erechtheus, was killed by lightning strike.